 Stride was one of the first major ISA providers to lend directly to students.
 It’s goal is to help students avoid debt and fund education.

 With relatively high borrowing limits, Stride is appropriate for graduate school students including those pursuing an MBA or a secondary health education degree (such as a Nurse Anesthetist degree).
+Also for undergraduate juniors and seniors.

 Align bills itself as an alternative to a personal loan and it considers your current income when allowing you to borrow.
 This ISA could be a good way to fund living expenses during an internship or while moving to start a new job.